 ALL STUDENTS: All uniform shirts must be logoed and purchased at Pro3 Services.
 All clothing should be in good condition (laundered, appropriately hemmed, wrinkle-free, and without holes).
 In cold temperatures, students may wear one of the navy school logo sweater options available at the uniform store.
 These items may not be worn to Mass.
 It is highly recommended that children's names be written or sewn into sweater tags.
 Both boys and girls are to wear black, brown or navy shoes.
 Tennis shoes are not permitted for Mass.
 Heels are never permitted.
 Tennis shoes may be worn when students are not attending Mass.
 All tennis shoes must contain black, white, navy or gray color schemes.
 Neon and other bright colors are not permitted.
+Shoes must not cover the ankle.
+High top, 3/4 top, and boots are not permitted.
 Girls must wear white or navy blue knee socks or navy blue or white tights with skirts, shorts and jumpers.
 Leggings are not permitted.
 Boys and girls must wear navy, black or white socks with their uniform pants.
 No-show sport socks are not permitted.
 Uniform shorts are permitted to be worn August through October and April through the end of the school year.
 Belts must also be worn with shorts.
 Extensions of these dates are at the discretion of the principal.
 Please pay special attention to the length of skirts and shorts.
 They should be no shorter than two inches above the knees and the waistbands should not be altered.

 JEWELRY: Small religious medals or crosses may be worn by all students.
 Girls may wear one pair of earrings that fit on a dime and also rest on the earlobe only.
 Boys may not wear earrings to school should they have their ears pierced.
 All other body piercings are not permitted.
 Bracelets are not permitted.
-Smart watches connected to the internet or ones that have cell service are not permitted.
+Watches are not permitted.